sayankc/jmeter-from-postman/README.md

 # Overview
-base framework is taken from [Lodium](https://github.com/Loadium/postman2jmx)

 This code will convert any postman collection to jmx file.
 The JMX file can be used to run directly in Jmeter.
+Base framework is taken from [Lodium](https://github.com/Loadium/postman2jmx)

 ## Features
 - Compatable with Jmeter 5.4.1